 Conclusion.
 Introduction of transcutaneous, ultrasound-guided axillary access is feasible in a large training centre with very low acute complication rates compared to subclavian venous access both for new implantations and for revisions and upgrades.

 Figure 1: Axillary vein access via transcutaneous ultrasound-guided wire insertion.
 A Position of the ultrasound probe for in-line visualization of the axillary vein.
-Wire in the axillary vein visualized by ultrasound.
-Wire insertion site.
+B Wire in the axillary vein visualized by ultrasound.
+C Wire insertion site.
 D Site of skin insertion.